valkey-io/valkey-glide/node/README.md

 Homebrew is the easiest way to install node, but you can choose any way you want to install it.
 Npm should come as part as node.
-Use npm to install yarn globaly - `npm install -g yarn` run `yarn run initial-build`.
+Use npm to install yarn globaly - `npm install -g yarn` run `npm run initial-build`.

 ### Build

-Run `yarn run build-internal` to build the internal package and generates TS code. `yarn run build-external` builds the external package without rebuilding the internal package.
+Run `npm run build-internal` to build the internal package and generates TS code. `npm run build-external` builds the external package without rebuilding the internal package.
-Run `yarn run build` runs a full build.
+Run `npm run build` runs a full build.

 ### Testing

-Run `yarn test` after building.
+Run `npm test` after building.